IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   An application will need to retrieve and update health related data that is stored on a resource server.
 It uses HTTP RESTful transactions for both retrieve and update because HTTP support is integrated into the platform services.

--   The patient already has an established relationship with an authorization service, e.g., Google, Facebook, or banking service.

 -   The patient wants to configure the application to have access to their data without needing the IT staff at the application vendor and resource vendor to set things up.

 The HTTP RESTful services may include user driven browser activity, downloaded applications, and automatic devices.
 The existing IHE ITI XUA Profile fills these needs for the SOAP transport based transactions.
 The existing IHE ITI EUA Profile fills these needs for various different transports within a single enterprise environment, including HTTP RESTful transports.
 The Basic Patient Privacy Consent (BPPC) Profile is associated with this profile and these other existing profile.
 BPPC covers the legal and administrative needs for consent documentation and associating the patient consent with policy documentation.
 This profile includes the ability to associate the electronic authorizations with the patient agreements and organizational policies.